-We take a different route in high camp that takes us to Sidhing instead of going back down to Mardi Himal.
+We take a different route in the high camp that takes us to Sidhing instead of going back down to Mardi Himal.
 The different route lets us experience something different and makes our trek exciting.
 Lwang Gharel offers a quiet stay for trekkers as it is tucked away from the busier trails.

 4 Hrs B/L Hotel

 - All Transport